 What Makes PoE Cameras Different

-- IEEE 802.3af (PoE): Delivers up to 15.4 watts for basic surveillance cameras
+IEEE 802.3af (PoE): Delivers up to 15.4 watts for basic monitoring cameras

-- IEEE 802.3at (PoE+): Provides up to 25.5 watts, supporting cameras with pan, tilt, zoom features
+IEEE 802.3at (PoE+): Provides up to 25.5 watts, supporting cameras with pan, tilt, zoom features

-- IEEE 802.3bt Type 3 & 4 (PoE++): Delivers 51-71 watts for advanced cameras with heating elements or high-power infrared
+IEEE 802.3bt Type 3 & 4 (PoE++): Delivers 51-71 watts for advanced cameras with heating elements or high-power infrared

 How WiFi Cameras Work

 Current WiFi cameras support dual-band connectivity and WiFi 6 standards, with some models achieving ranges up to 150 feet from access points under optimal conditions.
-However, they remain dependent on wireless signal strength and network capacity for reliable operation.
+However, they remain dependent on wireless signal strength and network capacity for consistent operation.

 Performance Comparison: Speed, Reliability, and Range